EasyGraphQL/easygraphql/src/docs/001-easygraphql-tester/002-usage.md

 [`easygraphql-tester`](https://github.com/EasyGraphQL/easygraphql-tester) can works as a mocker of your query or mutation, using it is simple.

-+ Define a Query or Mutation to test.
+Call the method `.mock()` and pass an object with this options:

-+ Pass as first argument, the query/mutation to mock to `.mock(query/mutation)`.
++ query: It'll be the query/mutation to test.
-+ The second argument is required **if it is a mutation**, it must be an object with the fields of the input
++ variables: This is required **if it is a mutation**, it must be an object with the fields of the input.
++ fixture: This is optional and it is if you want to pass your custom fixtures.
++ saveFixture: By default is `false`, if you pass fixtures, and set it to `true` when you make the same query again, it will return the fixture value.

 The result will have top level fields, it means that the result will be an object with a property that is going to be the name (top level field) of the query or alias with the mocked